thisconnect/port/README.md

 Station
 =======

-Node.js module to communicate with Pd (aka Pure Data).
+A Node.js module to communicate with Pure Data (aka Pd).

 Example